weaviate/weaviate-io/developers/weaviate/current/architecture/resources.md

 ## Effect 1: Memory Overhead for the Garbage Collector
 The exact memory footprint formula from above describes the state at rest.
-However, while importing more temporary memory is allocated and eventually freed up.
-Due to the async nature of Garbage collection this additional memory must be accounted for, which is done by the approximate formula from above.
+However, while importing, more temporary memory is allocated and eventually freed up.
+Due to the async nature of Garbage collection, this additional memory must be accounted for, which is done by the approximate formula from above.

 ## Effect 2: Out-of-Memory issues due to Garbage Collection